 Jumping into freshman year seemed like a huge leap into the unknown, but looking back, it wasn't nearly as bad as I thought it would be.
 I think the most important thing is to concentrate on being willing to talk to and befriend everyone who you meet.
 Everyone is in the same situation as you and wants to make friends.
 Everyone belongs: it’s up to you to embrace it!!

 At Cornell Engineering, intellectually rebellious students and faculty challenge established paradigms and prevailing conventions.
-Discovery stretches across disciplines in pursuit of novel solutions to complex problems in fields such as nanoscience, biomedical engineering, molecular biology, and information science.
+Discovery stretches across disciplines in pursuit of unique solutions to complex problems in fields such as nanoscience, biomedical engineering, molecular biology, and information science.
 While it is difficult to encapsulate the many dimensions of Cornell Engineering, there are four hallmarks at the heart of this remarkable institution:

 - We have one of the deepest and broadest engineering curriculums in the world.

 - We are embedded within a world-class university.

 - We genuinely care about our students and invest in their success.

 - Our exceptional community of students, faculty, and staff is our greatest asset.